 Topics discussed include problem-oriented policing, constitutional law, forensic services, special teams, vice/narcotics, youth outreach programs, and firearms training.

 Some of the classes also include practical exercises.
-Participation in demonstrations and exercises is voluntary, as is participation in Police Memorial Week in May and National Night Out in August.
+Participation in demonstrations and exercises is voluntary, as is participation in community events during Police Memorial Week in May.

 As you go through the Academy, we want you to not only learn about police functions, but also think about what your role is in contributing to a safer city.
 After you graduate, we hope you are inspired to become engaged with your community and elected leaders to resolve issues that are important to all of us.